toughpixels/sacred-harp-singers/content/projects.md

 Personal benefits will be instruction gained at Camp plus experience of 4+ different All-Day Singings.
 Benefit to PNWSHS will be a better-trained singer plus the chance that one or more travelling singers will come to our all-day singing(s) because this Washingtonian attended theirs.

-**Example Two:** attend Chattahoochee Sacred Harp Convention that was Aug 2 & 3.
+- Attend Chattahoochee Sacred Harp Convention that was Aug 2 & 3.
 Airfare round-trip from SEA to ATL travelling on cheap days of July 31 & Aug 4 = ~$377 Lodging before & after and transportation in Atlanta = will arrange to stay with locals and travel with locals Amount of travel grant requested: $188